 Other Data Producer Webinars and Training

-Please also refer to the Guide to State and Local LMI Data, resources for Applying LMI to Service Delivery and Guiding the Way with Labor Market Data and Business Intelligence.
+Please also refer to the Guide to State and Local LMI Data, which lists resources for Applying LMI to Service Delivery, and Guiding the Way with Labor Market Data and Business Intelligence for a basic primer on the various ways LMI can help you.